DataDog/documentation/content/en/tracing/trace_search_and_analytics/_index.md

 Analytics is used to graph requests or errors that correspond to specified criteria, such as:

-- Errors for the `ShoppingCart##checkout` service and endpoint, with a cart value of at least `$100`, with the ability to drill directly into traces matching these criteria.
+- Errors for the `ShoppingCart##checkout` service and endpoint, with a cart value of at least `$100`, with the ability to view traces matching these criteria individually.

 - Monitor a canary deployment of a critical application update in real time.